prathimacode-hub/ML-ProjectKart/Advertisement Success Prediction/Model/README.md

     Accuracy of testing data: 93.60000000000001
  ```

- By using Random Forest Classifier I got
+ By using Random  Classifier I got
  ```
     Accuracy of training data: 100.0
     Accuracy of testing data: 94.8